An ongoing series of Posts: Practical advice on Clause 9.1.3 of ISO 9001:2015 Analysis and Evaluation

 Purpose of ISO 9001:2015 Clause 9.1.3

-The intent in sub-clause 9.1.3 is for the organization to analyse and evaluate data and information from the results of monitoring and measurement, so to determine:
+The intent in ISO 9001:2015 sub-clause 9.1.3 is for the organization to analyse and evaluate data and information from the results of monitoring and measurement.
+It was formulated to determine:

 - if processes, products and services meet requirements,